-3 Things Impacting Your Indoor Air Quality05/02/2016 The term “air pollution” often makes you think of the air outside your home.
+3 Things Impacting Your Indoor Air Quality Posted May 2, 2016 The term “air pollution” usually makes you think of the air outside your home.
 Actually, indoor air quality can be just as bad as outdoor air.
 It makes sense.
-People are spending an increased amount of time indoors and our homes are becoming more energy-efficient, which means they’re air tight and trapping contaminants inside.
+People are spending an increased amount of time indoors and our homes are becoming more energy-efficient, which means they’re air tight and keeping contaminants inside.
 You ought to know what’s negatively affecting your indoor air quality so you can make it better.
 Here are three frequent problems with your indoor air quality.
-1. Humidity Levels Managing humidity levels can be tricky.
-Too much humidity can assist with the growth of mold, mildew and bacteria.
-Small amounts of humidity can harm your mucous membranes and increase the probability of contracting a cold or flu and heighten other respiratory problems.
+1. Humidity Levels Managing humidity levels can be difficult.
+Too much humidity can foster the growth of mold, mildew and bacteria.
+Small amounts of humidity can harm your mucous membranes and increase the probability of contracting a cold or flu and increase other respiratory problems.
 Plus, your home’s furniture and woodwork can be damaged by both low and high humidity levels.
-Luckily, you can balance your home’s humidity levels with humidifiers and dehumidifiers.
+Lucky for you, you can balance your home’s humidity levels with humidifiers and dehumidifiers.
 2. Allergens The most typical indoor allergen is dust mites.
-In fact, their droppings are one of the most common causes of asthma and allergy symptoms.
-Since dust mites are attracted to pillows and bedding, your bedroom is a sanctuary for allergens.
+Additionally, their droppings are one of the most prevalent causes of asthma and allergy symptoms.
+Since dust mites love pillows and bedding, your bedroom is a sanctuary for allergens.
 Another big factor is pet dander.
 So, if your pets hang out in your bedroom, even more allergens are accruing.
-You can decrease the number of allergens in your bedroom by washing your bedding often and using a vacuum with a HEPA filter.
+You can reduce the number of allergens in your bedroom by washing your bedding regularly and using a vacuum that has a HEPA filter.
 You can take removing allergens to a new level with a whole-home air filtration system.
-A professional from McNatt Inc can show you all your options and help you select the perfect system for your needs.
-3. Household Chemicals and Odors While people may think it’s logical to cover up bad household smells with air fresheners, they can actually cause health issues—like eye, throat and lung irritation—due to the chemicals they contain.
+A professional from McNatt Inc can walk through all your options and help you select the perfect system for your needs.
+3. Household Chemicals and Odors While people may think it’s logical to cover up bad household smells with air fresheners, they can actually cause health issues—like eye, throat and lung irritation—as a result of the chemicals they consist of.
 This holds true for other household cleaners.
-Plus, these dangers create greater threat to children and elderly people with respiratory issues.
+Plus, these dangers can be even more threatening to children and elderly people with respiratory issues.
 These health risks are even more reason to consider a Lennox® whole-home filtration system.
-The air in your living space should contribute to your health, not damage it.
-We want to use our expertise to ensure you have the best indoor air quality possible.
-To schedule an in-home air assessment or get more information about indoor air quality, call us at 361-888-4808.
-If it’s more convenient for you, you can also schedule your appointment with us online.
+The air in your living space should contribute to your health, not harm it.
+We want to use our expertise to ensure you have the best indoor air quality you can.
+To schedule an in-home air assessment or get more information about indoor air quality, call us at 361-247-0605.